oguzgelal/oguzgelal.com/README.md

 	*  <a href="http://stevenbenner.github.io/jquery-powertip/" target="_new">PowerTip</a> (Lightweight plugin for Tooltips)

-Usage
+Want to use the codes ?
 --------------------

-If you want to use these codes as a boilerplate, **you are welcomed to**.
+**If you want to use these codes as a boilerplate, you are welcomed to**.

 I was too lazy to install composer on my server so I just included all the dependencies here on GitHub.
 When you clone the repo, it should simply work.
 But if you have composer installed, a ``` sudo composer update ``` is adviced.

 Other than that, you'll need to pre-compile less so you need node to be installed.
 Then, you install less compiler and css min plugin.